Randy West (actor): Personal life

-West has never married or fathered children, which he blames on his career for making it hard for him to form "normal relationships."
+West never married or fathered children, which he blamed on his career for making it hard for him to form "normal relationships."
 As of 2011, West was living in Las Vegas.
-He says he retired from the industry due to no longer wanting to live in Southern California, the base of the U.S. adult film sector.
-As of 2013, he spends his time competing in celebrity golf tournaments for charity.
+He said he retired from the industry due to no longer wanting to live in Southern California, the base of the U.S. adult film sector.
+As of 2013, he spent his time competing in celebrity golf tournaments for charity.

+West died from heart and kidney failure in Las Vegas on September 20, 2024, at the age of 76.